Internationale Zentralbankkurse

 Digital transformation and innovation at central banks Expert panel

-This expert panel is aimed at central bank managers and experts in IT, strategic offices, innovation and digitalisation departments, as well as fintech observers and anyone interested and involved in this field.
+This expert panel is aimed at central bank managers and experts in the areas of innovation and digitalisation, strategic offices and IT at their organisations, as well as observers of developments in fintech and anyone interested or involved in this field.

 -